mohitrathods/documentation/content/developer/reference/user_interface/view_architectures.rst

 aggregated views; e.g., :ref:`reference/view_architectures/list`, and
 :ref:`reference/view_architectures/graph`).

 The root element of search views is `search`.
-It takes no attributes_.
+It takes no attributes.

 .. admonition:: Possible structure and representation of its rendering